mikegoldy/spotify-stuff/README.md

 1. Encrypt my Spotify api login
 2. Compare the top charts between countries
-3. Whatever I can think of
+3. Make different playlists.
+For example high energy songs can be a workout playlist etc.